Mounjaro or Wegovy: Which weight loss treatment is right for you?

 Share your experiences with Mounjaro, Wegovy or other weight loss drugs in the SlimrChat community

-Share your experiences with Ozempic, Wegovy, or Mounjaro in the SlimrChat community.
+Share your experiences with Wegovy or Mounjaro in the SlimrChat community.
 What worked for you?
 Click the button below and join the chat now!